Sinha-at/Results_Analysis/README.md

 CompFile=ra.ComparedDataFile(path to your first file, path to your second file) CompFile=ra.ComparedDataFile(path to your first file,path to your second file,link='dependant', test_diff_size='welsh-test')
 ```
+> This operation usually takes a few minutes
 ## User Experience

 ## Quantitative analysis